Deaconess Studies: Faith Incarnate in Love

 “Christians live not in themselves, but in Christ and in their neighbor.
 Otherwise they are not Christians.
 They live in Christ through faith, in their neighbor through love.
 By faith they are caught up beyond themselves into God.
 By love they descend beneath themselves into their neighbor.”
 Martin Luther, 1520

-For additional information please contact the Assistant Director of Deaconess Studies at 314-505-7114; firstname.lastname@example.org.
+For additional information, please contact Gillian Bond, director of deaconess studies, at 314-505-7114; firstname.lastname@example.org.